PhD Soil Science, MPhil Environment and Development, MSc Environmental Geochemistry, BSc Zoology

-Anthony is the founder and CEO of C4 EcoSolutions – a company of 23 climate change consultants and professional staff that develop innovative, evidence-based solutions for adapting to climate change and conserving biodiversity.
-C4 has been in operation since 2006 and has worked in 76 countries across Asia, Central America, Africa and the Caribbean.
+Anthony is the founder and CEO of C4 EcoSolutions – a company of 20 climate change consultants – that develops innovative, evidence-based solutions for adapting to climate change and conserving biodiversity.
+C4 has been in operation since 2006 and has worked in 77 countries across Asia, Central America, Africa and the Caribbean.
 The company’s clients include inter alia the United Nations Environment Programme (UNEP), the United Nations Development Programme (UNDP), the International Finance Corporation (IFC), the International Fund for Agricultural Development (IFAD), the Food and Agricultural Organisation of the United Nations (FAO), private firms such as CarbonPlus Capital, and national governments.
 Anthony is also an Extraordinary Professor in the Department of Soil Science, Stellenbosch University, where he undertakes primary research on soil chemistry and ecology.
 Anthony’s academic qualifications include a BSc Zoology (University of Cape Town), MSc Environmental Geochemistry (University of Cape Town), an MPhil in Environment and Development (University of Cambridge) and a PhD in Soil Science (Stellenbosch University).
 Anthony regularly publishes in the peer-reviewed academic literature on a wide range of topics, including soil chemistry, ecology, ecosystem restoration, climate change adaptation and carbon sequestration.